jdrichardsappacad/css-modules-project/Instructions.md

 Update the `App` component:

 - Wrap the `<h1>` element with a `<div>` element; and
-- Change the `<h1>` element content to something like "Exploring React Builds".
+- Change the `<h1>` element content to something like "Exploring CSS Modules".

 ```js
 // ./src/App.js